Distance to a Road: 2.2 miles

 Travel Time One-Way: 3 hours

-Something We Learned: The quality of a remote experience can be diminished by the constant drone of airplanes overhead or the sighting of a beer can hanging in a tree.
+Something We Learned: The quality of a remote experience is much diminished by the constant drone of airplanes overhead or the sighting of a beer can hanging in a tree.

 Project Remote is our endeavor to calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day hiking expedition to document the Missouri Remote Spot.
 This is our 11th state Remote Spot documented as part of Project Remote.

 Click on ‘Play’ button below to view our panoramic video of the Remote Spot.

 Pictures coming soon!

 The Ozark Mountain Fall season is in full force as we begin our approach to the Missouri Remote Spot.
 It’s early November, 2011, and skies are cloudy with intermittent light rain.
 With the cloud cover, temps hold steady in the mid 40’s.
 This is a look out over the Hercules Glades Wilderness where the Remote Spot resides.
 The R-Spot is near the distant hill on the upper left.